ClimenteA/pyrobogui/README.md

     -timeouts, <br>
     -setup, <br>
     -aproximate match of images, <br>
-    -can be oriented to a screen coordonate automation or screen images automation
+    -can be oriented to a screen coordonate automation or screen images automation or both

 Usage:<br>